limine-bootloader/limine/CONFIG.md

 *Globally assignable* keys are:
 * `TIMEOUT` - Specifies the timeout in seconds before the first *entry* is automatically booted.
+* `TEXTMODE` - If set to `on`, do not use graphical VESA framebuffer for the boot menu.

 *Locally assignable (non protocol specific)* keys are:
 * `PROTOCOL` - The boot protocol that will be used to boot the kernel.
 Valid protocols are: `linux`, `stivale`, `chainload`.